-As the school year starts across the U.S., the long, lazy days of `summer appear to be winding down.
-With that end of summer comes busier schedules and the pressure to pack more in with less time.
+As the school year starts across the U.S., the long, lazy days of summer appear to be winding down.
+With that comes busier schedules and the pressure to pack more in with less time.
 It’s easy to begin shortchanging your body of the sleep it needs.
 But how does that affect your health?

 Here’s a quick look at why sleep is so important to your health, along with a few tips for getting to bed on time and sleeping well.